BMo-design/bmo-expo/readme.txt

 Tested up to: 3.6.1
 Stable tag: trunk

 BMo Exposition is a gallery and exhibition plugins for wordpress.
-It allows you to replace default wordpress galleries and NextGen galleries.
+It allows you to replace default wordpress galleries and NextGen galleries with beautiful Javascript galleries.

 == Description ==